-Our bodies have a miraculous way of keeping us healthy and protecting internal systems.
+Our bodies have a miraculous way of keeping us healthy and protecting our internal systems.
 Tooth enamel, for example, is designed to protect our teeth from bacteria and plaque that forms from food and beverage residue.
 Comprised of calcium, phosphate, bone, and dentin, tooth enamel is one of the strongest substances in our body.
-Without it, our teeth would rot and be subject to daily wear and tear that comes from tasks as simple as chewing food.

 Unfortunately, like all parts of our body, tooth enamel is not invincible.
-Through harmful daily habits, it is possible to cause your tooth enamel to erode, which then leads to cavities and decay.
+Through harmful daily habits, your tooth enamel will erode, which then leads to cavities and decay.
 Since tooth enamel cannot regenerate once it is completely eroded, it is important to know how to prevent erosion and protect your enamel.

 What causes enamel erosion?